Evelyn Baring, 1st Earl of Cromer: Early life and military career

 Baring was the ninth son of Henry Baring and his second wife, Cecilia Anne (née Windham).
-The English branch of the Baring family descends from John (Johann) Baring, who emigrated from Germany in 1717.
+The English branch of the Baring family descends from Johann Baring (later, "John"), who emigrated from Germany in 1717.
 John's son Sir Francis was the founder of Barings Bank.
 Henry was the third son of Sir Francis.
 When he died in 1848, seven-year old Evelyn was sent to boarding school.
 When he was 14, he entered the Royal Military Academy, graduating at 17 with a lieutenant's commission in the Royal Artillery.
 He was initially posted to a battery on the island of Corfu.

 While on Corfu, Baring became aware of his own lack of education, and began a campaign of self-education, learning Greek and becoming fluent in Italian.
 He also took a mistress and fathered a daughter out of wedlock, Louisa Sophia.
 In 1862, he accepted a position as aide-de-camp to Sir Henry Storks, High Commissioner of the Ionian Islands.
 This position ended in 1864, with the union of Corfu with Greece.
 Later in 1864, Storks was appointed the governor of Malta, again employing Baring as an aide-de-camp.
 The next year Baring accompanied Storks to Jamaica, where Storks headed the official inquiry into the Morant Bay rebellion.
 In 1868, Baring was selected to attend the Army's Staff College; he graduated in late 1869.
 He then worked for two years in the War Office, helping to implement post-Crimean War reforms.
+In 1871 he was promoted to second captain.

 Finding a military career not to his liking, Baring went to India in 1872 as private secretary to his cousin Lord Northbrook, Viceroy of India, and quickly discovered that he had a knack for administration.
-With Northbrook's resignation in 1876, Baring returned to England.
-He received the C.S.I., and was promoted to major.
-Baring married Ethel Errington in 1876 and the following year resigned from the army.
+With Northbrook's resignation in 1876, Baring returned to England and married Ethel Errington, daughter of Sir Rowland Errington, 11th Baronet.
+He was appointed Companion of the Order of the Star of India (CSI) and promoted to major in 1878.
+The following year he resigned from the army.